 Does taking evolocumab increase the chance for miscarriage?

-Miscarriage can occur in any pregnancy.
-Studies have not been done to see if evolocumab increases the chance for miscarriage.
+Miscarriage is common and can occur in any pregnancy for many different reasons.
+Studies have not been done to see if evolocumab can increase the chance of miscarriage.

 Does taking evolocumab increase the chance of birth defects?

-Studies have not been done to see if evolocumab increases the chance for pregnancy related problems such as preterm delivery (birth before 37 weeks of pregnancy) or low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth).
+Studies have not been done to see if evolocumab can increase the chance of pregnancy-related problems such as preterm delivery (birth before week 37) or low birth weight (weighing less than 5 pounds, 8 ounces [2500 grams] at birth).

 Does taking evolocumab in pregnancy affect future behavior or learning for the child?

-Studies have not been done to see if evolocumab can cause behavior or learning issues for the child.
+Studies have not been done to see if evolocumab can increase the chance of behavior or learning issues for the child.

 Breastfeeding while taking evolocumab:

-If a male takes evolocumab, could it affect fertility (ability to get partner pregnant) or increase the chance of birth defects?
+If a man takes evolocumab, could it affect fertility or increase the chance of birth defects?

 Please click here for references.